HandeepKaur/Power-BI-Sales-Project/README.md

 # Power-BI-Sales-Project
-An ABC company has the sales data for the last 3 years and they want to analyze it now.
-There is a Dimension Data where there is the list of companies and their Line of Business.
-There are 3 years of sales data.
-There is also a Target Data.
+The ABC Company Sales Analysis Power BI Dashboard provides a comprehensive analysis of sales data from the past 3 years, including sales by manager, team, and individual targets.
+Moreover, customer demographics in different cities, top 5 lines of business, customer status, product analysis by category, sales by group, and top products.